 When choosing your next pair of skis, it’s important to get your ski width correct.
 The dimensions of your ski under your foot can make or break your next ski day.
-Here’s our comprehensive guide.
+Here’s our comprehensive guide to choosing a proper ski width.

 Ski length and width go hand in hand (learn more about ski length here).
 A good first step when determining the width you want is to review the dimensions of the skis you have been using.
 Make note of what you like or dislike about them.
 Generally, wide skis are great for powder and softer snow while narrow skis are best for groomers and icy conditions.